-Sub Interest Summary of submission Increased density will result in greater traffic levels with negative outcomes for cyclists and pedestrians.
+Sub no Interest Summary of submission Increased density will result in greater traffic levels with negative outcomes for cyclists and pedestrians.
 Requests Council abandons Amendment.
-241 Resident - Napier Street Urban consolidation Supports the need for urban renewal within the City of Yarra. • Due to the development at 26-56 Queens Parade, Clipsal, Gasworks and developments in precinct 5C, it is not necessary to encourage development in Precinct 4.
-Mandatory/discretionary () () () () () () () () () ( Does not support the overuse of preferred controls rather than mandatory controls Height Height Precinct 4 - 6 storeys is excessive.
-Precinct 4 - should be preserved in its current state.
-Precinct 4 - new built form should not be seen from opposite sides of the road.
-Precinct 4 - the propose built form will cause heritage parapets and rooflines to become a submissive element Laneways Precinct 4 - Any development which would create a need for significant vehicle access via the laneways should be avoided.
-Precinct 5 Precinct 5A & 5B - Clifton Motors site, former UK hotel are historically important - should be respected in the same manner as St John's Church and spire Precinct 2 Precinct 3 Precinct 4 Precinct 5 Pr Precinct 2 Precinct 2 - Maintain the current controls as per DDO16 and DDO20.
-242 Resident - May Street Precinct 1 nesident may serest Retain existing maximum Height as per the Queens Parade Built Form review Precinct 1B -Support the height limit of a mandatory 3 storeys (9m) residential Precinct 2 Retain existing height controls as per Hansen report and have these height limits mandatory.
-Retain Built Form controls as drafted into the Interim Controls.
-Precinct 3 A mandatory maximum building height of 4 storeys (12 metres) to protect the s appreciation of the clear view to St John's church belfry and spire.
-Keep the height limits recommended by Hansen report and ensure they are mandatory.
-Precinct 4 Proposed mandatory building height of 21.5m or 6 storeys is too high.
-Heights limits should be 4 residential floors or 3 commercial floors (12 metres) and the limits need to be mandatory.
-Setbacks for the lanes behind the shopping strip are inadequate.
-Precinct 5 • 5B - building height limit should be mandatory 11 metres on Queens Parade and 18 metres on Dummett Crescent as higher heights would overwhelm the former Clifton Motors and the former UK Hotel when viewed from Queens Parade.
-Setbacks in 5B should be mandatory, definitely not preferred 6 metres for development at the former Clifton Motors and 6 metres elsewhere.
-5C, for the above reasons, height limits and planning guidelines need to be mandated.
-Urban consolidation Yarra is fulfilling its requirement to accommodate housing growth, this growth needs to be evenly spread to the middle suburbs.
-243 Resident - Woodside Street Height Height Opposes the increaser from 18m to 21.5m Built form More could be done usefully addressing the functional expectations of buildings as well as the overall form.
-Associated Associated Associated Amenity New developments will have amenity impacts on existing residents.
-244 Resident - Noone Street New developments will have amenity impacts on existing residents.
-Heritage/height Resident Noone Street Six storey development is not compatible with heritage buildings.
-Similar development is not allowed on heritage buildings in residential areas.
-Opposes the height limits.
+241 Resident - Napier Street Urban consolidation • Supports the need for urban renewal within the City of Yarra. • Due to the development at 26-56 Queens Parade, Clipsal, Gasworks and developments in precinct 5C, it is not necessary to encourage development in Precinct 4.
+Mandatory/discretionary • Does not support the overuse of preferred controls rather than mandatory controls Height • Precinct 4 - 6 storeys is excessive. • Precinct 4 - should be preserved in its current state. • Precinct 4 - new built form should not be seen from opposite sides of the road. • Precinct 4 - the propose built form will cause heritage parapets and rooflines to become a submissive element Laneways • Precinct 5A & 5B - Clifton Motors site, former UK hotel are historically important - should be respected in the same manner as St John's Church and spire Precinct 2 • Precinct 2 - Maintain the current controls as per DDD16 and DDD20.
+242 Resident - May Street Precinct 1 Precinct 1 • Retain existing maximum Height as per the Queens Parade Built Form review • Precinct 1B - Support the height limit of a mandatory 3 storeys (9m) residential Precinct 2 • Retain existing height controls as per Hansen report and have these height limits mandatory. • Retain existing height controls as drafted into the Interim Controls.
+Precinct 3 • A mandatory maximum building height of 4 storeys (12 metres) to protect the s appreciation of the clear view to St John's church belfry and spire. • Keep the height limits recommended by Hansen report and ensure they are mandatory.
+Precinct 4 • Proposed mandatory building height of 21.5m or 6 storeys is too high. • Heights limits should be 4 residential floors or 3 commercial floors (12 metres) and the limits need to be mandatory. • Setbacks for the lanes behind the shopping strip are inadequate.
+Precinct 5 • SB - building height limit should be mandatory 11 metres on Queens Parade and 18 metres on Dummett Crescent as higher heights would overwhelm the former Clifton Motors and the former Clifton Motors and 6 metres elsewhere. • Sc, for the above reasons, height limits and planning guidelines need to be mandated.
+Urban consolidation • Yarra is fulfilling its requirement to accommodate housing growth, this growth needs to be evenly spread to the middle suburbs.
+243 Resident - Woodside Street Height • Opposes the increaser from 18m to 21.5m Built form • More could be done usefully addressing the functional expectations of buildings as well as the overall form.
+Amenity • New developments will have amenity impacts on existing residents.
+244 Resident - Noone Street Heritage/height • Six storey development is not compatible with heritage buildings. • Similar development is not allowed on heritage buildings in residential areas. • Opposes the height limits.
 Laneways